-When this project was started BuzzFeed published almost all its videos on third party platforms, with a small number published to the website, and none in BuzzFeed app.
-Superfans of our video would have to platform hop to catch up on their favorite videos.
-And thus the idea to build an app for superfans to watch and share our video content.
+When this project was started, BuzzFeed published almost all of its videos on third-party platforms.
+Only a small number of videos appeared on the website and none in the apps.
+Fans had to platform hop to catch up on their favorite videos.
+This observation informed the theory behind the app…

 Defining the MVP

 When I joined the team, the project had been under way for a few months and was struggling to define an MVP feature set.
 After a few personnel changes, the PM and I took this as an opportunity to re-anchor the project with a new mission statement: Make BuzzFeed video easy to binge watch and fun to share.

 We wanted the structure of the app to reflect the directness and simplicity of our mission statement.
 We quickly settled on the following two view types

 My inspiration for this was the experience of turning on a TV.
 You’re immediately watching something, and a click away from watching something else.
 We wanted to create a similar sense of immersion in the app.
 In our initial explorations, the feed was comprised of video cards that a user would tap on to launch a video player.
 I wasn’t happy with the friction in this approach.
 So I explored integrating the player into the feed, and having videos play when they scrolled into view.
 We knew that autoplay might turn off some users, and this was confirmed in our user testing.
 Despite the mixed reception in initial user testing, we decided to stick with autoplay as the only option for launch due to its immersive qualities.
 In hindsight, we should have given users the option to choose.

 For the initial phase of the MVP, our color palette hewed to the palette of the BuzzFeed app, name a white background with bright highlight colors.
 To distinguish the app we chose pink as the primary highlight.